Stacey Plaskett: Career

-After graduating from law school, Plaskett accepted a position as a assistant district attorney in the Bronx, New York, under Robert T. Johnson.
+After graduating from law school, Plaskett accepted a position as an assistant district attorney in the Bronx, New York, under Robert T. Johnson.
 She prosecuted several hundred cases, including in the Narcotics Bureau.
 She then worked as a consultant and legal counsel focused on internal corporate investigations and strategy for the Mitchell Madison Group.
-She moved to Washington, D.C., and worked as counsel on the Republican-led US House of Representatives, Committee on Standards of Official Conduct; now known as the House Committee on Ethics or simply the Ethics Committee.
-She left the Committee when she was asked by mentor and fellow trustee at Choate, Robert McCallum to work at the United States Department of Justice as a political appointee of then-President George W. Bush.
+She moved to Washington, D.C., and worked as counsel on the Republican-led U.S. House of Representatives Committee on Standards of Official Conduct, now known as the House Committee on Ethics or the Ethics Committee.
+She left the Committee when she was asked by mentor and fellow trustee at Choate, Robert McCallum, to work at the United States Department of Justice as a political appointee of then-President George W. Bush.

 Plaskett accepted the offer and served as counsel for the assistant attorney general for the DOJ Civil Division, and also as acting deputy assistant attorney general for the Torts Branch in the Civil Division.
 She then joined the staff of Deputy Attorney General Larry Thompson, primarily working on the Justice Honors program and an initiative to increase the number of minority and women attorneys at the Justice Department.
 While in the Justice Civil Division, she also worked on the Terrorism Litigation Task Force, the September 11th Victim Compensation Fund and United States v.
 Philip Morris, the case against several major tobacco companies for violations of the Racketeer Influenced and Corrupt Organizations Act (RICO) by engaging in a conspiracy to deceive the public about the health effects of smoking.

-After Larry Thompson resigned, Plaskett joined the staff of his successor James Comey.
+After Thompson resigned, Plaskett joined the staff of his successor, James Comey.
 She later left government service to become a deputy general counsel at UnitedHealth Group.
 There, she worked in the Americhoice division, handling legal work related to Medicaid and Medicare programs.
 She then moved to the Virgin Islands, where she worked in private practice and from 2007 to 2014 served as general counsel for the Virgin Islands Economic Development Authority, charged with the economic development of the U.S. territory.

-Plaskett switched from the Republican Party to the Democratic Party in late-2008.
-She was initiated into Delta Sigma Theta sorority in 2019.
+Plaskett switched from the Republican Party to the Democratic Party in late 2008.
+She was initiated into St. Croix Alumnae Chapter of Delta Sigma Theta sorority in 2019.

+During a 2023 MSNBC interview, Plaskett said that Donald Trump "needs to be shot" before correcting herself and saying that he needed to be stopped.
+This resulted in several conservative commentators calling for her resignation.

+In January 2025, Plaskett protested the non-voting rights in Congress for the five delegates and one resident commissioner (Puerto Rico) for the U.S. Virgin Islands, American Samoa, the District of Columbia, Guam, the Northern Mariana Islands, and Puerto Rico, and denounced U.S. colonialism in these territories.